 With faceted search, users can navigate through a lot more content, making it easier for merchandisers to list more products on the site.

-How to make it work for your store:
+Will it work for your online store?

 Optimize the number of facets

 While having a good number of facets is important, too many of them can lead to choice paralysis.